This post totally has affiliate links and referrals at no cost to you, please read my disclosures for info.

 Equally stupid, for the longest time, I didn’t believe social media bragging existed.

 In fact, I went to bat for that belief against one of my best friends.

-One night my friend, Lolita, and I were waiting at a bus stop in San Francisco Chinatown.
+One night my friend, Valerie, and I was waiting at a bus stop in San Francisco.
 I turned to ask her if she saw so-and-so’s latest update on such and such (I can’t even remember what it was.)